nsidc/usaon-vta-docs/glossary.md

 ### Response objects

+_NOTEfromHAZEL_ I believe this section is out of date, and the Rated Instance of an Object is sufficient and up-to-date.

 Response objects exist both as a definition in the `registry` and an instantiation with rating(s) and other fields associated with a `response`.
 The following specifications